URLs are seen in emails each day, every day. Not all URLs are safe.

 - uppercase or lowercase letters

-When evaluating URLs to determine whether a message is spam, if necessary for load management, the system prioritizes screening of incoming messages over outgoing messages.
+When evaluating URLs to determine whether a message is a spam, if necessary for load management, the system prioritizes screening of incoming messages over outgoing messages.

-To better understand how URL Filtering and URL Rewrite + Analysis work, lets first take a look at to where they fit in the Email Pipeline with-in Cisco Secure Email.
+To better understand how URL Filtering and URL Rewrite + Analysis work, let's first take a look at to where they fit in the Email Pipeline within Cisco Secure Email.

 From the order of processing, URL Filtering happens during Message Filtering or Content Filtering.
+URL Filtering can be controlled by conditions and actions configured in the Message or Content Filter.
+We will look at examples of these in URL Filtering.

 - Please see Cloud URL Analysis from URL Rewriting and Analysis (using Outbreak Filters).